jnsnjit/ctf_writeups_and_notes/sec+cert/readme.md

 identify, analyze, and response to security events ✅ assessing goverence, compliance, and risk ✅

-intermediate IT / begginner cyber certification
+intermediate IT / beginner cyber certification

-study materials so far:
+study materials:
-UDEMY: https://www.udemy.com/course/securityplus/ (20$ for like 30+ hours of in depth study material and videos)
+UDEMY: https://www.udemy.com/course/securityplus/ (20$ for like 30+ hours of in depth study material and videos and one practice exam)
+Free Online Practice Tests: https://www.examcompass.com/comptia-security-plus-practice-test-1-exam-sy0-701 (ended up being A LOT harder then the practice exam but 25 sets of 25 questions, very acryonom heavy, in which the test was a little less heavy on acryonoms)